rbms-bsc/DCRMR/_pages/Ppdm/Date-of-manufacture.md

 ### 5.33.354 Conjectural date of manufacture

-<a name="5.33.354.1">5.33.354.1</a> Supply in square brackets a conjectural date of manufacture based on any information available.
+<a name="5.33.354.1">5.33.354.1</a> Supply in square brackets a conjectural date of manufacture based on any information available if considered important.
 Always indicate the basis for the conjecture in a [Note on manufacture statement](/DCRMR/ppdm/Note-on-manufacture-statement/) (see [5.34.36.73](/DCRMR/ppdm/Note-on-manufacture-statement/#5.34.36.73)).

 <a name="5.33.354.2">5.33.354.2</a> If the preferred source of information bears a prominent date that does not clearly represent the date of manufacture, either transcribe it as part of the [Title](/DCRMR/title/) or the [Statement of responsibility](/DCRMR/sor/) elements or give it in a [Note on manifestation](/DCRMR/additional-notes/Note-on-manifestation/) (see [9.3.36.1](/DCRMR/additional-notes/Note-on-manifestation/#9.3.36.1)).